-Screen candidate on the shortlist thoroughly.
+Screen candidates on the shortlist thoroughly.
 Use a bulleted checklist of skills, characteristics, and qualifications to match them to job requirements.
-Careful screening takes time, but it helps narrow your shortlist down to the top two or three candidates.
+The careful screening takes time, but it helps narrow your shortlist down to the top two or three candidates.

 People want to make a difference in the world.
 If you’re looking for people to commit to your company and you’re only selling the position as “just another job” you’re going to struggle to find the best people.

 Open up with interviewees about your company’s vision for the future.
 Share your ambitious goals and how the team is working to change how things are done.

 You can do the same thing when posting job descriptions.
 Share the company vision.
 People are attracted to passion.
 They want to be part of something that makes a difference.

 6. Before Hiring Employees Develop A Large Pool Of Candidates

 Perhaps the best way of finding the right person for a job is to develop a large pool of qualified candidates before you need them.
 A larger pool of qualified candidates increases your chances of hiring the right person when a position opens up.